taolson/Admiran/doc/Compiler.md

 The module also defines a number of common functions on `name`s.

 ## `grammar.m`
-`grammar.m` defines the AST for Miranda2 that will be used and refined in all the subsequent passes.
+The `grammar` module defines the AST for Miranda2 that will be used and refined in all the subsequent passes.
 It firsts defines a number of type aliases for `ast`:

 * `expr`: a value expression